sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

     This command deploys your Java application.

-    > Make sure you always run `cf push` in the folder where the `manifest.yml` file is located!
+    > Make sure you always run `cf push` in the folder where the `manifest.yml` file is located.
 In this case, that's `java-tutorial`.

 4. When the staging and deployment steps are completed, the `helloworld` application should be successfully started and its details displayed in the command console.